Site icon Our Breathing Planet

 Verdon Gorge Physical Description

-Perhaps most notably, the mesmerizing Verdon Gorge markedly separates itself from similar features around the world.
-This holds true due to the fact that it not only boasts great beauty, but it also represents a comparatively long example of its type of feature.
+Perhaps most notably, the mesmerizing Verdon Gorge markedly separates itself from similar features situated around the world.
+This holds true due to the obvious fact that it not only boasts great beauty, but it also represents a comparatively lengthy example of its specific type of feature.

 This occurs as a consequence of the fact that this magnificent site boasts an overall length that measures about 15.5 m (25 km).
-Astoundingly, in places the gorgeous canyon also displays an incredibly impressive maximum depth, measured at roughly 2,300 ft (700 m).
+Astoundingly, in places the gorgeous canyon also displays an incredibly impressive maximum depth.
+That plunge has been measured at roughly 2,300 ft (700 m).

 Yet not all of the natural wonders of the truly breathtaking Verdon Gorge originate within its boundaries, however.
-That’s because the gorgeous river which flows through the location originates high in the Trois Eveches mountain range, itself a remarkably beautiful site.
+That’s because the gorgeous river which flows through the location originates high in the Trois Eveches mountain range, itself a remarkably beautiful geological structure.

-Also, the magnificent work of Nature holds yet another attraction for visitors.
-At its end, this remarkable example of the beauty of Nature flows into a man-made lake.
+The magnificent work of natural forces also holds yet another attraction for its many visitors.
+At its end, this remarkable example of the beauty of our world now flows into a man-made lake.
 This addition to the work of Nature sits near the French community of Sainte-Croix-du-Verdon.

 Source: http://bit.ly/2S5Vr6K Public Domain Image